 Entry Requirements for MPhil in Chinese Studies

-In order to qualify for admission into the Mphil programme, applicants must have completed the following:
+In order to apply for MPhil programme, applicants must have completed the following:

 - Graduated from a recognized university and obtained a Bachelor's degree in an area related to Chinese Studies, normally with honours not lower than Second Class; or

 - Graduated from an honours programme of a recognized university with a Bachelor's degree in an area related to Chinese Studies, normally achieving an average grade of not lower than "B" (80 out of 100); or

 - Completed a course of study in a tertiary educational institution, and obtained professional or similar qualifications equivalent to an honours degree.

 Entry Requirements for PhD in Chinese Studies